Feel the Clay in Your Hands

 Hands On Experience

-One day I donated my kiln, and my pottery wheel to the high school that I taught at, because I had two major surgical operations that I was afraid my develop scar tissues, if I continued to make clay pots.
+One day I donated my kiln, and my pottery wheel to the high school that I taught at, because I had two major surgical operations that I was afraid I would develop scar tissue, if I continued to make clay pots.
 So with regret I gave up the thing I loved doing the most in art.
-Instead I introduced it to my students to have fun and learn about clay.
+Instead, I introduced it to my students to have fun and learn about clay.
 I can say over the years I missed that time sitting on a wheel and making clay pots that everyone wanted.
 My professor often said to make your pots by the "form follows the function" of design.
 So I always kept that in mind.

 This year in 2012, I have once more picked up my title as pottery master.
 I am going to pass on my love of the clay and pottery making to my children.
-I am throwing pots after 35 years on a potter's wheel, and although I can thrown pots on either electric wheel or a kick wheel.
+I am throwing pots after 35 years on a potter's wheel, and although I can throw pots on either electric wheel or a kick wheel.
 I am going back to once more to make those pieces that make me feel creative.
-My goal this year is to produce enough clay pots or clay works to compete in shows across the country. i want to be able for once to join the Paseo in the Arts and Craft Show for 2013.
+My goal this year is to produce enough clay pots or clay works to compete in shows across the country.
+I want to be able for once to join the Paseo in the Arts and Craft Show for 2013.
 I will be putting up a demonstration in the near future, if all goes well.
 My goal is to go where I have never taken my pottery level before.
 It is like going beyond the mastery of my past.
 I want to commend my professor for his ability to continue to produce pottery and to enter his work into the National scene for 2012.
-He was my inspiration as an instructor to led me to find the joy of creation in the clay.
-Thanks to former professor Donald Penny, a well known potter across the country for teaching me all the things I should know.
+He was my inspiration as an instructor to lead me to find the joy of creation in the clay.
+Thanks to former professor Donald Penny, a well-known potter across the country for teaching me all the things I should know.
 He is retired, but I do not think he left the clay.
 The clay has a way of making you pick it up.
 It is a dream of creation that it leads you to.